 Yes, this dish freezes very well so I like to make a big batch and freeze in the juice.
 It will store nicely for 2-3 months.

-If you love Hispanic food here are some more great easy recipes to try:
+If you love Hispanic food here are some more great easy recipes:

-Ropa Vieja is a slow cooked pulled beef from Cuba.
+Try Cuban Ropa Vieja, a succulent slow cooked pulled beef.
 If you liked my pernil, you'll love this!

-Authentic Mexican pork carnitas are are east to make in the slow cooker and made crispy under the broiler.
+Authentic Mexican pork carnitas are are easy to make in the slow cooker and made crispy under the broiler.

 Ingredients

-- 8 lbs pork shoulder 1 full pork butt or shoulder, skin off.
+- 8 lbs pork shoulder 1 full pork butt or shoulder, skin off or on

 - 8-10 garlic cloves cut into 4-5 slivers each